CRI-iAtlas/nf-pseudobulk/README.md

 - Runs GSEA for the sum of cell types and for each resulting pseudobulk sample

 ## h5ad Preprocessing
+The h5ad file for use as input in this workflow should have the following characteristics:
+- counts data, with the preprocessing of your choosing, stored as a layer.
+The name of this layer should be provided in the input samplesheet (more details below).
+Please note: conversion to counts values to z-scores is not advised, as subsequent steps in the processing don't allow negative values.
+- genes identified by their Gene Symbol.

 ## Usage